shashankaz/BrainChick/README.md

 # Online Quiz Application

 This project is a comprehensive online quiz application built using the MERN stack, designed to offer users an engaging platform for taking quizzes and viewing results.
 The application features a dynamic and interactive user interface developed with React, while the backend is powered by Node.js, Express, and MongoDB to handle data management and server operations.
-Firebase authentication is integrated to provide secure user registration and login, including the option to sign up with Google for added convenience.
+Firebase authentication is integrated to provide secure user registration and login, including the option to sign up with Google or GitHub for added convenience.

 ## Table of Contents